core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The possible presence of the 1-byte Option Length (extended) field in the OSCORE Option (see {{Section 3.1 of RFC7252}}).
 This is the case where the length of the OSCORE Option value is between 13 and 255 bytes (see {{Section 2 of RFC8613}}).

-The results shown below are the minimum, typical, and maximum communication overhead introduced by KUDOS, when considering a nonce with size 1, 8, and 16 bytes. {{table-overhead-forward}} and {{table-overhead-reverse}} refer to the KUDOS forward message flow and reverse message flow, respectively.
+The results shown in figure {table-overhead-forward} are the minimum, typical, and maximum communication overhead introduced by KUDOS, when considering a nonce with size 1, 8, and 16 bytes.
 All the indicated values are in bytes.
+The overhead is calculated based on a scenario of a CoAP request serving as the divergent message, followed by a CoAP response server as the convergent message.

 In particular, the shown results build on the following assumptions.